-- f.
+- e.
 Operate engine about 1000 rpm.
-Check immediately for oil pressure reading. - g.
-Check for water discharge. - h.
-Check ammeter for "charge" indication. - i.
-Allow engine to reach normal operating temperature and observe any tendency to continue to rise. - j.
-A final visual check of the engine room is recommended, as the engine is warming up. - k.
-Check forward and reverse operation at idle speed before "casting off" lines.
+Check immediately for oil pressure reading. - f.
+Check for water discharge. - g.
+Check ammeter for "charge" indication. - h.
+Allow engine to reach normal operating temperature and observe any tendency to continue to rise. - i.
+A final visual check of the engine room is recommended, as the engine is warming up. - j.
+Check forward and reverse operation at idle speed before casting off lines.